Visual Studio Code Review

 I admit that this editor appears a bit overwhelming at first because it has so many

 features.
 I was able to adapt and learn it rather quickly.
 It's quite slick!
-VSCode does resemble my old
+VSCode does

-Multi-Edit software from years ago!
-The left-hand side shows your working folder with the various files
+resemble my old Multi-Edit software from years ago!
+The left-hand side shows your working folder

-withing your project.
-The center and largest pane (editor) is tabbed and contains the whatever file(s)
+with the various files within your project.
+The center and largest pane (editor) is tabbed and

-you have opened for coding.
-On the far-right is a narrow pane that indicates your relative position in
+contains the whatever file(s) you have opened for coding.
+On the far-right is a narrow pane that

-the current file.
-I picked the dark color scheme as it seems to be easier on my eyes when coding for
+indicates your relative position in the current file.
+I picked the dark color scheme as it seems

 The beauty of the VScode editor is that it can be used for so many things by way of installing

 extensions.
 VScode can be setup for Website design, Python, C++, Java or whatever else you need.
-I have

-update this article as I discover extensions that I find useful.
+more.
+I will update this article as I discover extensions that I find useful.

 My verdict: VSCode is one program that Microsoft really did right!